magentabusiness/magentabusiness.github.io/docs/samples/cricket-wifi/cricket-wifi.md

-### Configure Cricket to send data to ThingsBoard
+### Configure Cricket to send data to IoT Hub
-Now we can configure Cricket to transmit the temperature readings to ThingsBoard.
+Now we can configure Cricket to transmit the temperature readings to IoT Hub.
 <br/>

 Cricket supports both MQTT and HTTP protocols and we are going to use the HTTP protocol for the integration.
-We have to make sure we have the Access Token from ThingsBoard as shown below:
+We have to make sure we have the Access Token from IoT Hub as shown below:
 ![image](/images/samples/cricket-wifi/TB-01.png)
 <br/>

 Now we can go back again to Cricket's Config panel and complete the configuration.
 <br/>
-A complete URL, which we are going to use to send data to ThingsBoard should look like this:
+A complete URL, which we are going to use to send data to IoT Hub should look like this:
 <br/>
 **https://thingsboard.cloud/api/v1/**ADD YOUR TOKEN HERE**/telemetry**
 <br/>